 I set out soaker drip hoses and let them go for an hour at a time unless we have a good rain.

-Pumpkin roots go deep as they search for water, the more you can give them, the healthier the plants are going to be.
+Pumpkin roots go deep as they search for water.
+So the more you can give them, the healthier the plants will be.

 As I said earlier, pumpkins are hungry little beasts.
 They do need the weekly boost from fertilizer or compost.

-I used a good all round organic fertilizer like Pro-mix Organic granular.
-I sprinkle it around the base of the plant, careful to not get it on the stem, and water it in with the hose.
+I used a good all-around organic fertilizer like Pro-mix Organic granular.
+I sprinkle it around the plant base, careful not to get it on the stem, and water it in with the hose.

 A quick treat like this once a week and your garden bed will reward you with a healthy, beautiful crop of pumpkins.